-- 8.46.
-If requested by an operator and in agreement with TfWM or if designated by TfWM, a service that is specifically designed to connect with services at interchange points outlined in Schedule C3 Table 21, will be defined as a Designated feeder Service.
-Vehicles on such services may be required to carry additional branding and will have a co-ordinated timetable to facilitate connections. - 8.47.
+- 8.37.
+If requested by an operator and in agreement with TfWM or designated by TfWM, a service that is specifically designed to connect with services at interchange points outlined in Schedule C3 Table 21, may be defined as a Designated feeder Service.
+Vehicles on such services will carry additional branding and have a co-ordinated timetable to facilitate connections. - 8.38.
 The implementation period for completing obligations for vehicles used on Designated feeder services are detailed in Table 9.